 If you’re noticing weird battery drain, our guide to fixing Samsung Galaxy Note 8 battery life issues will help you get those issues sorted out.

-If you can’t find what you’re looking for in those guides, you should check out the XDA-Developers Galaxy Note 8 Forums for fixes, the Android Central Galaxy Note 8 Forums, or carrier support forums at AT&T, Sprint, T-Mobile, Verizon, or your carrier.
+If you can’t find what you’re looking for in those guides, you should check out the XDA-Developers Galaxy Note 8 Forums for fixes, the Android Central Galaxy Note 8 Forums, or carrier support forums like the ones at AT&T, Sprint, T-Mobile, Verizon.

 You might also get in touch with Samsung or your provider on a social media site like Twitter.
 Samsung’s also got a customer support line that could help you solve your issue.